Miserlou/Zappa/README.md

 ### Task Sources

 By default, this feature uses direct AWS Lambda invocation.
-You can instead use AWS Simple Notification Service as the task event source by passing using the `task_sns` decorator, like so:
+You can instead use AWS Simple Notification Service as the task event source by using the `task_sns` decorator, like so:

 ```python
 from zappa.async import task_sns